danielstpaul/CV/README.md

 Daniel St Paul
 ================

-Most recently a [Makers Academy, London] (http://makersacademy.com/), graduate **currently thugging it out as a freelancer**.
-Took interest in software development whilst working within the sports industry due to it's growing importance on how professional ngbs/teams were operating.
-Having taken an interest in software development, Makers Academy taught me not only to write beautiful, clean and test-driven software, but to develop confidence in my ability to learn quickly and adapt to new concepts.
-Ideally I would like to work in a supportive environment with a focus on innovation and quality, where I could continue to learn quickly and return value.
+Most recently founder of Sports Data Solutions Ltd, a company that specialises in catapulting sporting organisations into the 21st, Dan is a driven and ambitious individual looking to broaden the horizons for both himself and his company.
+Dan took interest in software development having experianced the impact such skills can make, having adopted some of these skills/processes himself whilst working as a performance analyst within the high performance system in Wales.
+Ideally Dan would like to work on ambitious projects with a supportive environment and a focus on innovation and quality, where he could continue to develop his niche.

 **Last Project: [Sport Wales Data Hub] (https://swdatahub.co.uk/)**
 Contract-End: 01/18